ROCm/HIP/docs/how-to/hip_porting_guide.rst

 etc., needed to compile a HIP program, this includes host as well as device code. ``hip_runtime_api.h`` is a subset of ``hip_runtime.h``.

 CUDA has slightly different contents for these two files.
-In some cases you may need to convert hipified code to include the richer ``hip_runtime.h`` instead of ``hip_runtime_api.h``.
+In some cases you might need to convert hipified code to include the richer ``hip_runtime.h`` instead of ``hip_runtime_api.h``.